hentai-chan/lolicon/README.md

 ## Abstract

-Lolicon is a STEM project that provides useful utility methods for engineering sciences and educational purposes.
-The project name bears no relationship to anything but my fondness of weird project names.
+This is a STEM project that provides useful utility methods for engineering sciences and educational purposes.
+Lolicon bears no relationship to anything but my fondness of weird project names.

 ## Note